The Science of Puzzle Benefits — Research Explained

 Source: Frontiers in Psychology

-Key findings from peer-reviewed studies on cognitive benefits of puzzles and brain training.
+Landmark studies from peer-reviewed journals on cognitive benefits of puzzle gaming.

 The ACTIVE Study